-- 1. The full assessment report can be found on the UK Statistics Authority website.
+- 1. The full assessment report can be found on the UK Statistics Authority (PDF, 220.9KB) website.
 Data from the Crime Survey for England and Wales (CSEW) continue to be badged as National Statistics. - 2.
 The Crime-recording: making the victim count report, published by HMICFRS in late 2014, found that violent offences had been substantially under-recorded (by 33% nationally) and led to police forces reviewing and improving their recording processes. - 3.
-These reports were published during 2016 and 2018, including three re-inspection reports, which were published on 10 April 2018.
-The latest three inspection reports were published on 17 July 2018. - 4.
-Of the 23 published inspection reports, only six forces received a rating of "good", with a further six rated as "requires improvement" and 11 as "inadequate".
-Three of the forces rated as "inadequate" have since been re-inspected and their ratings improved, with two of these forces rated as "good" and one as "requires improvement".
+These reports were published between 2016 and 2018, and the most recent reports were published on 2 October 2018.
+Four re-inspection reports have also been published. - 4.
+Of the 28 published inspection reports, and four re-inspection reports, one force received a rating of "outstanding", nine forces received a rating of "good", with a further ten rated as "requires improvement" and another eight as "inadequate". - 5.
+See Section 3.6 of the User Guide for more information.